iipc/warc2html/README.md

 warc2html <img src="warc2html.png" align="right">
 =========

-Converts WARC files to static html while rewriting links to relative URLs suitable for browsing offline or re-hosting using a standard web server.
+Converts WARC files to static html while rewriting links to relative paths suitable for browsing offline or rehosting on a standard web server.

 Limitations:
 * Links in JavaScript are not rewritten